No. 22 Baylor needs 2 OTs to beat Texas Tech 33-30

 THE TAKEAWAY

-Texas Tech: The Red Raiders were close to upsetting a Top 25 team for the second week in a row for new coach Matt Wells.
+Texas Tech: The Red Raiders were close to upsetting a Top 25 team for the second week in a row for new coach Wells.
 They were coming off a 45-35 win over then-No. 21 Oklahoma State.
 Duffey has thrown for 786 yards in his two starts.
 Alan Bowman missed his third game in a row because of a shoulder injury, and senior transfer Jackson Tyner got the first start after he was hurt.

 Baylor: While Brewer made bad throws on his interceptions, including a pick in the end zone after the Bears had gotten to the Tech 4 in the fourth quarter, he made the clutch plays on the final drive of regulation and in overtime.
 The Bears also won the first six games in 2016 under interim coach Jim Grobe, but then lost 15 of their next 17 games, including a 1-11 debut season for Rhule in 2017.